cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 03.md

 From the course notes:
 > Git keeps a local copy of your work and revisions, which you can then edit offline, and then once you return to internet service, you can sync your copy of the work, with all of your new edits and tracked changes to the main repository online.
 Additionally, since all collaborators on a project have their own local copy of the code, everybody can simultaneously work on their own parts of the code, without disturbing that common repository.

-The most used Git host use
+The most used Git host used is this very platform, GitHub!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEzMDg4MjkwN119
+eyJoaXN0b3J5IjpbMTgxNjI3OTEwXX0=
 -->